 Once you’re done with creating your vision board, which is now replete with a ton of information, you can now be able to distill through the many pieces of information and discard or remove those pieces that don’t matter to the core of your business plan.
-There are surely going to be many aspects that can be removed or merged with other information to be used for the creation of your vision statement.
+There will undoubtedly be many aspects that can be removed or merged with other information to create your vision statement.

-The crucial elements that you will be left with are going to form the skeletal structure for your vision statement, and since it plays this important part, it needs to be absolutely perfect and flawless to eventually becomes drivers and influencers for your vision statement and in turn your business growth and accomplishments.
+The crucial elements you will be left with will form the skeletal structure for your vision statement.
+Since it plays this vital part, it needs to be perfect and flawless to eventually becomes drivers and influencers for your vision statement and, in turn, your business growth and accomplishments.

 4. Writing It Down

 Now is when you will cut through, sculpt, and polish these pieces of information into your vision statement.
-You will use the skeleton as your framework and build a phrase or a sentence around it that will encompass the entire vision you have for the business, in a precise and concise manner.
-You will need to keep a few things in mind as you write your way through the vision statement.
+You will use the skeleton as your framework and build a phrase or a sentence around it that will encompass the entire vision you have for the business in a precise and concise manner.
+Keep a few things in mind while writing through the vision statement.
 They are as follows:

-- Keep it short and precise to keep the reader engaged
+- Keep it short and accurate to keep the reader engaged

 - Keep the language simple to understand

-- The focus of the way the business helps your customers
+- The focus on the way the business helps your customers

 5. Asking for Opinions and Feedback

-Create a pool of people from varied functions to your organization, such as your team members, people from other departments, your senior board members, customers, and ask them for their opinion on the vision statement that you’ve created.
+Create a pool of people from varied functions in your organization, such as your team members, people from other departments, your senior board members, and customers, and ask them for their opinion on the vision statement that you’ve created.

-Since there’s no hard and fast rule in precisely wording your vision statement, it’s important that you follow your instinct and the feedback you receive from people inside and outside your organization.
+Since there’s no hard and fast rule in precisely wording your vision statement, you must follow your instinct and the feedback you receive from people inside and outside your organization.
 These individuals will give you the correct real-world view of how the vision statement would affect the masses.